-Programme Code: 05 Title: B.Sc., BOTANY Core Practical 1 Core Practical 1: BIODIVERSITY I & PLANT DIVERSITY - II Batch Semester Hours / Week Total Hours Credits 2021-2022 II 2 30 2
+Programme Cod le: 05 B.Sc., BOTANY Core Practic al 1: PLANT DIVERS SITY - I & II Batch 2022-2023 Semester II Hours / Week 2 Total Hours 30 Credits 2

-- > To enable students to know about the diversity of lower organisms. - > To understand the life cycle pattern of Bacteria, Virus, Algae, Fungi, Lichens, Bryophytes, Pteridophytes, Gymnosperms and Paleaobotany. - > To study the fossil remains of plants in the division of Palaeobotany.
+- > To enable students to know about the diversity of lower organisms. - > To understand the life cycle pattern of Bacteria, Virus, Algae, Fungi, Lichens, Bryophytes, Pteridophytes, Gymnosperms and Palaeobotany. - > To study the fossil remains of plants in the division of Palaeobotany.

-K3 CO1 Understand the primitive and advanced nature of Microbes and Thallophytes 1 CO2 Appraisal of the morphological features of lower life form habitats CO3 Examine the internal structural organization of Cryptogams and Phanerogams CO4 Demonstrate the nature of occurrence and reproduction patterns of Lichens K5 CO5 Analyze the pathogenic microorganisms causing various plant diseases
+K3 CO1 Understand the primitive and advanced nature of Thallophytes 1 CO2 Appraisal of the morphological features of lower life form habitats CO3 Examine variations in structural organization and reproduction of Cryptogams CO4 Examine the internal structural organization of Cryptogams and Phanerogams ♦ K5 CO5 Demonstrate the nature of occurrence and reproduction patterns of Lichens